 Real estate appraisers not only inspect the property, but also conduct an in-depth research regarding public property records, demographics, zoning, lifestyle information, rentals, replacement costs, and more.
 These figures are critical information for assessing the value of a commercial property.

-It is crucial to give accurate and correct information to your real estate appraisers while going through the appraisal process.
+It is crucial to give accurate and correct information to your real estate appraiser while going through the appraisal process.
 Misrepresenting any facts with the intention to manipulate the valuation process can affect your credibility and also affect the value of your property.

 Appraisers try their best to obtain the most accurate information and feigning the facts might affect your reputation adversely.